alphagov/styleguides/puppet.md

 ## Things that should not be in the Puppet Repo

--   **Secrets.** It is bad practice to embed your secret data (passwords, tokens) within Puppet.
+-   **Secrets.** It is bad practice to embed your secret data (passwords, tokens etc.) within Puppet.
 To do so means that even if you specify that a secret applies to one particular environment it is available on the PuppetMaster for every environment.
 It is good practise to store secrets in the `deployment` repo at `Puppet/hieradata/${environment}.yaml`.